zhangdian617/dianzhang.github.io/content/authors/admin/_index.md

 # bio: My research interests include Internet of Things, Mobile Computing and Wireless Sensor Networks.

 # Interests to show in About widget
-interests:
+# interests:
-  - Artificial Intelligence
+#   - Artificial Intelligence
-  - Internet of Things
+#   - Internet of Things
-  - Wireless Sensor Networks
+#   - Wireless Sensor Networks
-{style="text-align: justify; font-family: 'Open Sans', sans-serif; font-size: 14px; "}

 # Education to show in About widget
 # education: